Haojen/hexo-theme-Claudia/README-EN.md

 ### upper-right navigation bar

-Attention: Configure the file `_config.yml` under the theme profile ,not the root of whole hexo direction
+Attention: Configure the file `_config.yml` under the theme profile ,not the one in root of whole hexo direction

 ```yml
    menu: